Skip to main content

 Service Connection

-• USER_MANAGEMENT_LISTEN_PORT: Value of the port the service will listen
+• USER_MANAGEMENT_LISTEN_PORT: value of the port the service will listen

-• ADDR_MESSAGING_SERVICE : Messaging Service Address
+• ADDR_MESSAGING_SERVICE : Messaging Service address

-• ADDR_LOGGING_SERVICE: Logging Service Address
+• ADDR_LOGGING_SERVICE: Logging Service address

 Parameters for User services behaviors

-WeekDay assignation
+WeekDay allocation

 • WEEKDAY_ASSIGNATION_WEIGHTS : Weight of days